 - Clearwater Beach

-If you’re not into relaxing, consider making the trip to Siesta Key in Sarasota, which has some of the whitest sand in the world.
+If you’re not into relaxing, consider making the trip to Siesta Key in Sarasota, which has some of the whitest sand in the world and some amazing places to stay.

 Day 11-12: Everglades *